24 min read

 Why it matters:

-- Reduces risk perception: Seeing others successfully use your product or service alleviates concerns for new users.
+- Reduce risk perception: Seeing others successfully use your product or service alleviates concerns for new users.

-- Increases confidence: Positive feedback from peers builds confidence in your brand and offerings.
+- Increase confidence: Positive feedback from peers builds confidence in your brand and offerings.

-- Leverages herd mentality: People are more likely to take an action if they see others have already done so.
+- Leverage herd mentality: People are more likely to take an action if they see others have already done so.

 Actionable steps: